Centre College: History

 Classes at Centre are held in spite of several federal holidays—including Presidents, Labor, Columbus, and Veterans Days—and rarely cancelled, which are points of pride among students, staff, and alumni.
 During the Confederate occupation of Old Centre in 1862, classes were held at Old Sayre library.
 However, the Battle of Perryville eventually forced the faculty to suspend classes for 13 days, the college's only cancellation during the Civil War.
 Classes were cancelled one day due to the Great Blizzard of 1978.
 In 1994 and 1998, when severe snow and ice storms shut down much of the Commonwealth, classes were delayed by half a day.
-In 2000, classes were officially cancelled prior to the Vice Presidential Debate and in the spring due to a hazardous chemical spill on the train tracks found at the end of Greek Row; the entire campus was evacuated.
-On March 7, 2006, classes were cut short to allow students and staff to attend a symposium honoring retiring dean, John Ward.
-Ironically, following a large snow storm in 1997, Ward told the college community, "Centre didn't cancel classes during parts of the Civil War; we're not cancelling them now."
-Yet classes were cancelled at Centre on March 3, 2014, due to weather conditions.
+In 2000, classes were cancelled before the Vice Presidential Debate.
+In spring 2001, the entire campus was evacuated after a hazardous chemical spill on the train tracks at the end of Greek Row.
+On March 7, 2006, classes were cut short to allow students and staff to attend a symposium honoring retiring Dean John Ward.
+On March 15, 2020, in response to COVID-19 developments, President John Roush announced that classes would be temporarily suspended to implement an early, extended two-week Spring Break, followed by online learning for the rest of the term.

 2000 vice presidential debate

 On Thursday, October 5, 2000, Centre College hosted the vice presidential debate, becoming the smallest college in the smallest town ever to serve as a host site for a general election debate.
-Dubbed "The Thrill in the Ville," the debate between Dick Cheney and Joe Lieberman took place in the college's Norton Center for the Arts.
+Dubbed "The Thrill in the Ville", the debate between Dick Cheney and Joe Lieberman took place in the college's Norton Center for the Arts.
 The event was a tremendous success, being heralded by former CBS news anchor Dan Rather as "the best vice presidential debate ever held."
 After the 2000 debate concluded, Janet Brown, executive director of the Commission on Presidential Debates, said that "Centre has set the standard by which future debates will be judged."